 - Live traffic reporting provided by users

-- Plethora of voice navigation options, including celebrity voices
+- A plethora of voice navigation options, including celebrity voices

 - Remembers commonly used routes, frequent destinations, and commute times